Carat vs Karat: What’s the Real Difference in Jewellery Terms?

 Understanding the difference between "carat" and "karat" is crucial when purchasing jewellery, as these terms refer to distinct aspects of gemstones and gold.

-Let’s delve into their meanings to clarify any confusion.
+Let’s look at their meanings to clarify any confusion.

 A "carat" is a unit of weight used for gemstones like diamonds, sapphires, and rubies.